How to Prevent Condensation Damage on Condenser Mics

 Handle live and outdoor situations carefully

 Field and live use bring extra risk.
 If you record outside or move between rooms, give the mic time to settle to the new temperature, and use a windscreen or foam cover to slow moisture reaching the capsule.
+This is part of why mics built for field recording tend to ship with thick foam and fur covers.
 After a humid session, leave the mic out (without phantom power) to air-dry before casing it.
 A shock mount also keeps the mic body off surfaces where moisture can pool.

 What to do if a mic already sounds wet